JetBrains/Qodana/topics/configuration-reference.md

 During analyses, %product% linters may report that some inspections cannot find classes, packages, files or cannot resolve references, although linters related to [JVM](jvm.md), [.NET,](dotnet.md) and [Golang](golang.md) try to figure out the build system and project structure automatically.

+When you run %product% on a CI/CD platform, project dependencies are usually not installed automatically, so you may need to install the dependencies yourself.
 In these cases, %instance% needs a bit of help:

 * Install third-party packages or libraries
 * Run a program that sets up the build environment